-Keeping the timeline of This Is Us straight can feel like an overwhelming task as the mythology and scope of the Pearson family’s story continues to expand into the past, present, and future.
-(We see you, Old Randall.)
+Keeping the timeline of This Is Us straight can feel like an overwhelming task as the mythology and scope of the Pearson family’s story continue to expand into the past, present, and future.
+(Old Lady Witch Rebecca is truly haunting.)
 Who has time to think about dates when there is so much crying to be done?
 Well, we do!
-As the show fills in Pearson family milestones, Vulture will sort the timeline-jumping drama out for you in a chronological fashion.
-Here is a list of the major This Is Us moments, from beginning to end, covering the events of the series through the season three finale (so, yes, there are spoilers).
+As the show fills in Pearson-family milestones, Vulture will sort the timeline-jumping drama out for you in a chronological fashion.
+Here is a list of the major This Is Us moments, from beginning to end, covering the events of the series through the season-four midseason finale.
+(So, yes, there are spoilers.)
 We’ve added actual dates where we can, but for some of them, we had to make our best guess.
 Know that investigation of facial-hair length is a real and wonderful thing.

 Jack Pearson’s grandfather arrives in New York City.

 As Kevin (Justin Hartley) explains, the man has a son who has a son who has the Big Three.
 So he’s the dude who is to blame for all the crying.
 Mystery solved.

 William Hill’s father dies overseas and leaves behind a pregnant war widow.

 But not before singing the sweetest version of “You Are My Sunshine.”
 It’s obvious where Young William (Jermel Nakia) gets his musical talent.